Leader as Coach

 Reciprocal Leadership supports and fosters the Leader as Coach process:

 - Developing a culture of reciprocity in which there is a give and take that results in learning;

 - Framing a clear and adaptive relationship that is mutually respectful, honest and growth-oriented;

 - Fostering the establishment of a trusting space that enables risk taking;

 - Challenging one another through honest exchange and active listening;

-- Creating conditions that promote reflection and strengthen self-awareness; and
+- Promoting reflection and strengthening self-awareness; and

 - Respecting one another’s lived experiences and needs within the organizational context.